- Form a Company Now!+

 If you formed your company with our mini-service and haven’t executed the documents you should, you can order a corporate kit now, and get it done, before a situation arises.
 Call us now.

-For more information on why you should obtain a Deluxe Kit click HERE to read this great article written by Harvard’s Paul Sponaugle called How Thin is your Veil?
+For more information on why you should obtain a Deluxe Kit read How Thin is your Veil?, written by Harvard’s Paul Sponaugle.

 THE AUTHOR OF THIS BLOG ARTICLE IS NOT A LAWYER AND HARVARD BUSINESS SERVICES, INC. IS NOT A LAW FIRM.
 THE ARTICLE ABOVE IS NOT INTENDED AS LEGAL ADVICE AND SHOULD NOT BE TAKEN AS LEGAL ADVICE.
 THIS SHORT ARTICLE IS STRICTLY TO MENTION SOME ASPECTS OF DELAWARE’S CORPORATION LAWS AND/OR LAWS RELATING TO OTHER FORMS OF ENTITIES WHICH YOU MAY NOT BE FAMILIAR WITH.
 WE RECOMMEND THAT YOU CONSULT WITH A LAWYER BEFORE FORMULATING A STRATEGY WHICH WILL BE SUITABLE FOR YOUR SPECIFIC CASE.